slam2049/paper/paper.md

 # Simulations
 We simulate the evolution of particle sizes as they are transported away from the source region.

+# Results
+Simulations indicate that coagulation is the dominant growth mechanism for these particles.

 #References
 My grandma